INDIGENOUS TENNIS PROGRAM

 Tennis West have successful been delivering the Indigenous Tennis Program across WA for many years and we thank TA and Healthway for their ongoing support.

-If you have any further queries or questions relating to the Indigenous Tennis Program, please feel free to get in touch with either;
+If you have any further queries or questions relating to Indigenous Tennis, please feel free to get in touch with;

 Paula Gates, Tennis West Project Leader – Clubs and Inclusion, on (08) 6462 8306 or via email [email protected].